mysql/mysql-utilities/docs/man/mysqlmetagrep.rst

 DESCRIPTION
 -----------

-This utility searches for objects on all the servers provided via repeated occurrences of the --server option matching a given pattern and show a table of the objects that match.
+This utility searches for objects on all the servers provided via repeated occurrences of the :option:`--server` option matching a given pattern and show a table of the objects that match.
 The first non-option argument it taken to be the pattern unless the :option:`--pattern` option is used, in which case all non-option arguments are treated as connection specifications.

 Internally, the utility creates an SQL statement for searching the necessary tables in the **INFORMATION_SCHEMA** database on the